bertreb/pimatic-smartmeter-stats/README.md

-  "energyUnit": "" // The energy unit in the frontend "energyLabel": "" // A custom label for energy to use in the frontend "energyAcronym": "" // Acronym for energy to show as value label in the frontend "logging": none | hour | day // Select to have a none, hourly or daily log of the Degreeday values "test": boolean // Enable to speedup the daily proces to minutes (for testing) }
+  "energyUnit": "" // The energy unit in the frontend "energyLabel": "" // A custom label for energy to use in the frontend "energyAcronym": "" // Acronym for energy to show as value label in the frontend "log": none | hour | day // Select to have a none, hourly or daily log of the Degreeday values "test": boolean // Enable to speedup the daily proces to minutes (for testing) }
 ```